rancher/rancher-docs/docs/pages-for-subheaders/aws-marketplace-payg-integration.md

 ## FAQ

-For a list of frequently asked questions, refer to this [document](https://suse.imagerelay.com/share/02f3aa9b4faa4aefb829b6d4d3f25980).
+For a list of frequently asked questions, refer to this [Rancher Prime by SUSE on AWS Marketplace FAQ – November 2023](https://suse.imagerelay.com/share/02f3aa9b4faa4aefb829b6d4d3f25980).